 - For reasons we don’t understand, a hydrangea sometimes gets “stuck” after the first blooms turn green.

 - In such instances, the remaining blooms throughout the season will be green from start to finish.

 - This can even carry on through the next season, with the original bloom colors only returning after this period.

 - However, rest assured that the blooms will eventually regain their original coloration.

-While the exact reasons for this are unknown, it’s clear that high temperatures and humidity can turn blooms green.
+While the exact reasons for this are unknown, it’s clear that high temperatures, weather conditions, and high humidity can turn blooms green.